OSGP/Config/README.md

 # Config
-The set up a development environment take a look at the [Installation Manual](http://documentation.opensmartgridplatform.org/Userguide/Installation/Installationguide.html)
+To set up a development environment take a look at the [Installation Manual](http://documentation.opensmartgridplatform.org/Userguide/Installation/Installationguide.html)

 ## What does this repo contain?